 Nope!
 Though bear walking and bear performing was commonplace in the nineteenth century, funnily enough, grizzly bears aren’t generally considered to be socialites and rather tend to avoid loud noises.
 However, it is not unusual for the odd bear to stumble into a rural village.
 Speaking of superstitions, in case you ever come across a bear waiting outside a supermarket, it is considered good luck to buy a slice of meat on a bone and throw it to the hungry fellow.
 Lucky bear and lucky Russian!

 Ok, so this one seems to be one of the most common Russian stereotypes since it even has its own name.
 “The Russian smile” as it is commonly known, is the way of expressing friendliness to strangers.
 It’s basically a stern frown.

 In Russian culture, it is considered impolite to express emotions in front of strangers.
 Not beating around the bush and getting straight to the point of a conversation is also considered sincere and polite.
 Russians aren’t fans of small talk or niceties and will never discuss the weather as a conversation filler.
 However, once you get to know Russian people on a personal level, you find that they are a very genuine, patient and friendly bunch of people.
-Here's a good proof from Tandem users.
+Here's a nice story from two of our Tandem users.

 I think we can all agree that Russian stereotypes are often exaggerated, but a country where all bears ride unicycles (another common stereotype!) sounds pretty fun to us.
 Sharing your country’s culture and practices with your language exchange partner is not only a great conversation starter but a way to explore and understand different ways of life.